eldher/datasciencecoursera/README.md

 setwd(working_dir)
 ```

-The first step, was renaming all variables, replacing paranthesis and commas "()", "," with underscores.
+The first step was to load the 561 features names, replacing paranthesis "()" and commas "," with underscores "_"
 The variables with "bandsEnergy" the comma character was replaced with the string "_to_"

 ```R
 feat <- read.delim("features.txt",sep=" ", header = F, stringsAsFactors = F,